PennyLeScroche/PennyLeScroche.github.io/notes.md

 Old gods and lost pieces of culture become assets or aspects, you gain them by finding them and sharing them.
 Community can be an asset?

 Start the game with rumors, traditions with lost meaning, and lies told to you by established powers

+Gain Advancement on discovery of an old tradition, or creating a new way to commune with an old god.
+Spend advancement to create a trend, event, or connection to share this

 ### Card Game